ajyakshi/Retail-sales-analysis-SQL-Project/README.md

 GROUP BY shift
 Findings
 Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.

 High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.

 Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.

 Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
-Reports
-Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
-Trend Analysis: Insights into sales trends across different months and shifts.
-Customer Insights: Reports on top customers and unique customer counts per category.
-Conclusion
-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-How to Use
-Clone the Repository: Clone this project repository from GitHub.
-Set Up the Database: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
-Run the Queries: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.
-Explore and Modify: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.
-Author - Zero Analyst